melihyarikkaya/react-native-serialport/README.md

 onServiceStarted() {alert('Service started')}
 onServiceStopped() {alert('Service stopped')}
 onReadData(data) {
-  alert(data) //string
+  alert(data.payload)
 }
 componentDidMount() {
-  DeviceEventEmitter.addListener('onServiceStarted', this.onServiceStarted, this)
+  DeviceEventEmitter.addListener(actions.ON_SERVICE_STARTED, this.onServiceStarted, this)
-  DeviceEventEmitter.addListener('onServiceStopped', this.onServiceStopped,this)
+  DeviceEventEmitter.addListener(actions.ON_SERVICE_STOPPED, this.onServiceStopped, this)
-  DeviceEventEmitter.addListener('onDeviceAttached', this.onUsbAttached, this)
+  DeviceEventEmitter.addListener(actions.ON_DEVICE_ATTACHED, this.onUsbAttached, this)
-  DeviceEventEmitter.addListener('onDeviceDetached', this.onUsbDetached, this)
+  DeviceEventEmitter.addListener(actions.ON_DEVICE_DETACHED, this.onUsbDetached, this)
-  DeviceEventEmitter.addListener('onDeviceNotSupported', this.onUsbNotSupperted, this)
+  DeviceEventEmitter.addListener(actions.ON_DEVICE_NOT_SUPPORTED, this.onUsbNotSupported, this)
-  DeviceEventEmitter.addListener('onError', this.onError, this)
+  DeviceEventEmitter.addListener(actions.ON_ERROR, this.onError, this)
-  DeviceEventEmitter.addListener('onConnected', this.onConnectedDevice, this)
+  DeviceEventEmitter.addListener(actions.ON_CONNECTED, this.onConnectedDevice, this)
-  DeviceEventEmitter.addListener('onDisconnected', this.onDisconnectedDevice, this)
+  DeviceEventEmitter.addListener(actions.ON_DISCONNECTED, this.onDisconnectedDevice, this)
-  DeviceEventEmitter.addListener('onReadDataFromPort', this.onReadData, this)
+  DeviceEventEmitter.addListener(actions.ON_READ_DATA, this.onReadData, this)

   //Added listeners
+  RNSerialport.setInterface(-1); //default -1
+  RNSerialport.setReturnedDataType(definitions.RETURNED_DATA_TYPES.INTARRAY); // default INT ARRAY
+  RNSerialport.setReturnedDataType(definitions.RETURNED_DATA_TYPES.HEXSTRING);

   RNSerialport.setAutoConnectBaudRate(9600)
   RNSerialport.setAutoConnect(true)